First Light First Light

 Distribution

 Highly localised: East Anglia (Cambridgeshire, Norfolk, Suffolk), Bedfordshire, Thames Valley.
-UK population 3,000–4,000 — one of the world's most important.
+UK population in the high tens of thousands — estimates vary widely.
 Vulnerable on IUCN Red List in native China.

 Stalking Notes